 - Trustees house visits (organised as required)

 - Formal audit of those residents in receipt of care

 Key Policy and Procedures

-Decision Making: The Care Manager and Care Coordinator are normally responsible for making care-related decisions.
-In their absence, decisions will be made by the Senior Care Assistant on duty and will subsequently be reviewed by either the Care Manager or Care Coordinator.
+Decision Making: The Care Manager is normally responsible for making care-related decisions.
+In her absence, decisions will be made by the Senior Carer on duty and will subsequently be reviewed by either the Care Manager.